 Step 1: Prepare the Cauliflower

-Begin by removing the green leaves from the cauliflower and cutting out the core.
-Cut the cauliflower into bite-sized florets, ensuring they are roughly the same size for uniform cooking.
-Rinse them under cold water and pat them dry with a clean kitchen towel.
+Remove the green leaves and core, then cut the rest into bite-sized florets that’re all about the same size.
+Rinse them under cold water and pat dry with a towel.

-Step 2: Create the Sweet and Spicy Mix
+Step 2: Create the Sweet & Spicy Mix

-In a small mixing bowl, combine the honey (or maple syrup), olive oil, chili powder, garlic powder, salt, and pepper.
-Whisk these ingredients together until well combined to create a flavorful glaze that will coat the cauliflower evenly.
+In a small bowl , whisk together honey (or maple syrup), olive oil, chili powder, garlic powder, salt, and pepper until it’s a smooth glaze.

 Step 3: Coat the Cauliflower

-- Asian-Inspired: Add a splash of soy sauce and minced ginger to the glaze for an umami twist.
+- Asian-Style : Add soy sauce and minced ginger to the glaze for an umami boost .

-- Mediterranean Twist: Use dried herbs such as oregano and sprinkle with feta cheese before baking for a Mediterranean flair.
+- Mediterranean : Toss in dried oregano and top with feta before baking .

-- BBQ Style: Substitute the sweet ingredients with your favorite barbecue sauce for a smoky flavor.
+- BBQ : Swap the sweet stuff for your favorite barbecue sauce for a smoky twist.

 Common Mistakes to Avoid